How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Methodology

-{\bf Data analysis.} We performed basic preprocessing and used the dataset size as a proxy for local storage footprint, while Hub-side storage was used as a proxy for platform storage.
-We mapped language tags to ISO-639 codes.
-For the language analysis, dataset volumes were compared against global speaker distributions and web presence, using Common Crawl page counts as a proxy for online content.
+{\bf Data analysis.} We distinguish two storage measures: dataset size (the size of the raw data files in bytes) and Hub-side storage (the total space occupied on Hugging Face's servers, including additional metadata and auxiliary files beyond the raw data).
+The former serves as a proxy for local storage footprint, and the latter for platform storage.
+Language tags were mapped to ISO-639 codes, an international standard for language classification.
+For the language analysis, dataset volumes were compared against global speaker distributions and web presence.
+As a proxy for the latter, we used page counts from Common Crawl, a publicly available web archive widely used for training language models.
 Extended descriptive statistics are provided in Appendix~\ref{app:metadata_modalities}.